Middle East Studies for the New Millenium, Infrastructures of Knowledge

 Licensed to Smith College and distributed CC-BY under the Smith College Faculty Open Access Policy.

-Ackelsberg, Martha A., "Oil on the Waters?
+Pfeifer, Karen, "Oil on the Waters?
 Middle East Studies and Economics of the Middle East" (2016).
-Government: Faculty Publications, Smith College, Northampton, MA.
+Economics: Faculty Publications, Smith College, Northampton, MA.